aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/python-and-aspose-words-for-java/python-programmers-guide/quick-start-in-python/load-and-save-to-disk-in-python/_index.md

 ﻿---
-title: Load And Save To Disk in Python
+title: Load And Save To Disk in Python – Aspose.Words for Java
+articleTitle: Load And Save To Disk in Python
+linktitle: Load And Save To Disk in Python
 description: "Python: Load And Save Document To Disk using Aspose.Words for Java."
 type: docs
 weight: 50